AMReX-Codes/amrex/Docs/sphinx_documentation/source/Visualization.rst

 Next, download and install VisIt from https://wci.llnl.gov/simulation/computer-codes/visit.
-To open a single plotfile, run VisIt, then select "File" :math:`\rightarrow` "Open file ...", then select the Header file associated the the plotfile of interest (e.g., plt00000/Header).
+To open a single plotfile, run VisIt, then select "File" :math:`\rightarrow` "Open file ...", then select the Header file associated with the plotfile of interest (e.g., ``plt00000/Header``).
 Assuming you ran the simulation in 2D, here are instructions for making a simple plot:

 -  To view the data, select "Add" :math:`\rightarrow` "Pseudocolor"